lapal0413/SciCat/README.md

 `SynCat` consists of 50,000 training images and 5,000 evaluation images.
 The dataset includes a variety of styles and realistic chart data that can be found in scientific literature.
 The functions used include random, polynomial, periodic, and Gaussian, among others, which can be further expanded.

+Stay tuned!
+The Syncat generation code will be uploaded shortly!

 <!-- We have also uploaded the `SynCat` generation code. -->

 **Annotation Format**